xmlet/HtmlFlow/Readme.md

 ```

 [Get started](#getting-started) or check out some more examples regarding [_dynamic views_](#dynamic-views)
-built with the `htmlflow.DynamicHtml` support.
+built with the support of `htmlflow.DynamicHtml`.
-Under the unit tests package [htmlflow.test.views](src/test/java/htmlflow/test/views) you can also find several kinds of complex views with dynamic partial blocks.
+Under the unit tests package [htmlflow.test.views](src/test/java/htmlflow/test/views) you can also find more complex views with dynamic partial blocks.

 ## Installation